 For all other countries, visit the DCC website for more information.

-Eligible countries and countries are currently considered high-risk (*):
+Eligible countries, and ineligible countries that are currently considered high-risk (*):

 High-risk countries (*) are temporarily excluded from the Aruba DCC program.

 The United Kingdom is not participating in the European DCC.

 The International DCC Vaccination Certificate needs to be presented before your flight to Aruba as part of Aruba’s online ED Card travel qualification process.

 Upload your DCC (PDF document provided by your country’s COVID-19 app or the website) during the online ED Card Registration.

 The Department of Public Health in Aruba (DVG) will verify its validity.

 You will receive an email to confirm that your DCC is approved and this approval will appear on your Aruba Health App.